guardian/swarmize/api/README.md

 ## API Usage Advice

-The API endpoint is open to Cross-Origin Requests.
-As such, you can make requests directly to the API from in-page Javascript on your site.
+The Retrieval API endpoint is open to Cross-Origin Requests.
+As such, you can make requests directly to the Retrieval API from in-page Javascript on your site.

 **HOWEVER:** note that by doing so, you effectively allow anyone else to do so as well.
 You'll expose your API token to the world, and given that the names of fields/questions in Swarmize are effectively public knowledge, you should assume that anyone can thus enumerate over the swarm.

 This might not be an issue: many swarms are statistical and entirely anonymous.
-But if you've got qualitative text fields that might contain personal data, you almost certainly shouldn't make in-page Javascript calls to the API.
-Instead, it is recommended you behave as if CORS was disabled: make requests from your front-end to a back-end that you've written yourself, and make calls to the API from your server-side code.
+But if you've got qualitative text fields that might contain personal data, you almost certainly shouldn't make in-page Javascript calls to the Retrieval API.
+Instead, it is recommended you behave as if CORS was disabled: make requests from your front-end to a back-end that you've written yourself, and make calls to the Retrieval API from your server-side code.
 This way, your token will be hidden from public view.

 There are two examples in the `/examples` directory that should make this clear.

-* `mapdemo-standalone` is a series of points plotted on a map from a Swarm, directly accessing the API.
+* `mapdemo-standalone` is a series of points plotted on a map from a Swarm, directly accessing the Retrieval API.
 The API token is exposed publicly, and all fields are returned from the swarm.
 * `mapdemo-backend` uses a tiny node.js backend to filter the fields returned to the front-end, and obfuscate the API token.

 ## Endpoints